cresset-template/cresset/README.md

 or specify another `BUILD_IMAGE` such as a Tensorflow Docker image.

 Then set the `PYTHON_VERSION` and `MAGMA_VERSION` variables appropriately.

-If CuPy is being used, set `CUPY_VERSION` as well.

 Build the necessary images with the additional options explained above.